Estimated reading time: 16 minutes

 There’s nothing worse than a child begging for a toy and saying they can’t have it because there’s no money.

-However, when a child understands basic savings methods, things can turn for the better.
+However, when a child understands basic savings methods, things can improve.

 You might argue that we’re exposing our child to the stress of financial pitfalls.